haruval/private-triage-agent/README.md

 │     │      │ reply.)                                                       │
 ├─────┼──────┼───────────────────────────────────────────────────────────────┤
 │   2 │    5 │ Lunch Thursday?                                               │
-│     │      │ from raj@example.com  •  needs_reply  •  draft: local         │
+│     │      │ from vivian@example.com  •  needs_reply  •  draft: local         │
-│     │      │ Raj is asking whether you're free for lunch on Thursday.      │ │     │      │   • Reply with your availability                             │
+│     │      │ Vivian is asking whether you're free for lunch on Thursday.      │ │     │      │   • Reply with your availability                             │
 │     │      │ (Routine scheduling; reply when convenient.)                 │
 ├─────┼──────┼───────────────────────────────────────────────────────────────┤